-Renault Kangoo Z.E. van reliability & safety
+Renault Kangoo Z.E. van reliability & safety rating

 Tried-and-tested electric running gear should help the Renault Kangoo Z.E. to be reliable